 Miriam, the first fragrance of the Tableau de Parfums line, reaches back in time.
 It is a fragrance inspired by the first episodic short of Woman’s Picture, featuring Ann Magnuson in the title role, which gives life to a character in the middle of a storm of memories and an uncertain future.
 The Woman's Picture series and Tableau de Parfums focus on perfume and memories: To celebrate the launch of the projects, Brian Pera conducted filmed interviews with women involving their childhood memories of the perfumes their mothers and grandmothers wore.

 You see, it's all there: heartbreak, memories and a mother-daughter connection amplified by perfume.
 Such perfumes have a certain nostalgic character.
 They're decidedly perfumy, with every intention to be smelled and noticed.
 Miriam by Andy Tauer is exactly that.
 The aldehydic floral opening is unmistakable "vintage".
-You don't get to smell such things unless your collections includes gems of yore that have retained their potency like vintage Arpege or Chanel No. 5.
+You don't get to smell such things unless your collection includes gems of yore that have retained their potency like vintage Arpege or Chanel No. 5.
 But Miriam, despite that beautiful and almost familiar rose-violet-jasmine veil does not imitate the past.
 As a matter of fact, even while evoking the elegance of the past, fans and followers of Tauer's work will be able to identify his thumbprint.

 In an interview with Elena of Perfume Shrine, Andy Tauer says: